Data boosts the recirculation of materials in the circular economy marketplace

 The business model of CLIC’s CEP platform tests different revenue models.
 In the future, a part of the revenue will be based on such things as the fees for the additional services of the free basic service as well as on service fees included in the transactions.

 Business and revenue models will be diversified due to the platform development and increase of the maturity of the sector.
 It is important to identify the current maturity level of circular economy and the business models suitable for it.
 The pilots offer important data, for example, on the current demand for materials and help in developing the business models of the platforms.

 Rules for data sharing to be developed

-The platform ecosystem is still in the conceptualisation stage, and the data sharing roles and rules will be prepared during the spring, for example, with the help of the Rulebook for a Fair Data Economy and in the platform development work based on agile development.
+The platform ecosystem is still in the conceptualisation stage, and the data sharing roles and rules will be prepared during the spring, for example, with the help of the Rulebook for a Fair Data Economy Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
+Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy.
+Open term page Fair data economy and in the platform development work based on agile development.

 In the circular economy environment, a crucial role in data sharing is played by the management of essential data standards and their use across industries.
 This enables more efficient co-operation and quicker integration of information systems.

 The solution will advance to the pilot implementation after the IHAN business programme as planned.
 In addition, implementations with a minimum scope will be created from the sector-specific platforms of the ecosystem during the spring of 2021.

 Why it is worthwhile participating in the IHAN business programme